 Fear not.
-Being a bunch of beverage-lovers ourselves, we’ve compiled a list of coffee presents in this ultimate our gift guide for coffee lovers to bring you buckets of gift inspiration, starting with some of our favorite coffee beans, best coffee machines and grinders; all tried-and-tested by the BBC Good Food reviews experts.
+Being a bunch of beverage-lovers ourselves, we’ve compiled a list of coffee presents in this ultimate our gift guide for coffee lovers to bring you buckets of gift inspiration, starting with some of our favorite coffee beans, best coffee machines and the best coffee grinders; all tried-and-tested by the BBC Good Food reviews experts.
 Read more on how we test products.

 You’ll also find coffee gift sets, unique ceramic espresso cups and coffee mugs that are as decorative as they are functional.
 Plus find personalised gift options for giving something truly bespoke.